everysum1/group-overflow/README.md

 Have you ever had a question you needed the answer to right away?
 Why not ask the internet!!

-This Stack Overflow clone is a Rails full-stack application that displays questions and allows users to post answers, upvote or downvote questions and answers, as well as comment on either.
+This Stack Overflow clone is a Sinatra full-stack application that displays questions and allows users to post answers, upvote or downvote questions and answers, as well as comment on either.

 ## Getting Started